 Credit: 3 or 6 ANTH elective credits

-Costs: 3 or 6 credit hours (estimate: $410 per credit hour or $1200 or $2400 in total) + $700 for room & board
+Costs: 6 credit hours (estimate: $440 per credit hour, approximately $2640) + estimated at $750 for room & board

 Students will camp around a main house which will be used for bathrooms, showers, and cooking needs.
 We will be taking turns cooking and cleaning in camp.

-Instructors: Dr. Kristen (K.C.)
-Carlson
+Dr. KC Carlson

 Dr. K.C.
 Carlson’s research focuses on paleoenvironmental reconstruction through the use of stable isotopes and trace elements.
 This research focuses predominantly on Paleoindian bison kills in North America.
 She has also studied bison herd manipulation and drive lane construction for bison jumps using GIS analysis.
 Dr. Carlson received a Ph.D. from the University of Oklahoma, and an M.A. from Northern Arizona University.
 During her time at Northern Arizona University she worked for the National Park service where she studied and preserved prehistoric Southwestern pueblo sites.
-In addition to Native North American studies she has engaged in projects in Japan, France and Great Britain.
+In addition to Native North American studies, she has engaged in projects in Japan, France and Great Britain.

 Dr. Doug Bamforth

-Professor, Department Chair of Anthroplogy at the University of Colorado - Boulder
+University of Colorado - Boulder